manojmj92/subtitle-downloader/Readme.txt

 Install python 2.7.6

+Follow the steps at http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7 to set the python path.

 Place subtitle-downloader.py file in C:\

 Place the Subtitle.cmd in sendto folder in windows (can be accessed by typing shell:sendto in address bar)